 ProgressEvents are Events of ProgressEventType that are generated to identify the progress of an operation.
 An operation can be a service call or something application specific like a program execution.

-AuditEvents are Events of AuditEventType that are generated as a result of an action taken on the Server by a Client of the Server.
+AuditEvents are Events of AuditEventType that are generated as a result of an action taken on the Server by a Client of the Server or as a result of some vendor specific action.
 For example, in response to a Client issuing a write to a Variable, the Server would generate an AuditEvent describing the Variable as the source and the user and Client session as the initiators of the Event.

 Figure 39 illustrates the defined behaviour of an OPC UA Server in response to an auditable action request.
 If the action is accepted, then an action AuditEvent is generated and processed by the Server.
 If the action is not accepted due to security reasons, a security AuditEvent is generated and processed by the Server.
 The Server may involve the underlying device or system in the process but it is the Server’s responsibility to provide the Event to any interested Clients.
 Clients are free to subscribe to Events from the Server and will receive the AuditEvents in response to normal Publish requests.